This is the second challenge on APK. We used the same command to extract the file.

 lib/x86_64/libbabyandroid.so: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, BuildID[sha1]=90037cbe182cf81ad3d59cd28947da7543276d3d, stripped

 We can use Ghidra to decompile this dynamic library.
-The check
+The check function can easily be retrieved :

 undefined Java_byuctf_babyandroid_FlagChecker_check